-· · · · · · · · · · · · · · · · · · · An Employment Specialist also acting as a Service Supervisor must have a Bachelor's Degree.
-Employment Specialists will have specialized training and demonstrated competency in all of the following areas:a) Application of core values and principles in delivery of employment services: rights, history, legislation, best practice and professionalism. b) Individualized assessment and employment/career planning: assess strengths, skills, interests, situational assessment, career exploration, support plan, stakeholder involvement, work impact on benefits, accommodation plan, and transition to work models. c) Community research and job development: knowledge to prepare marketing approaches and materials for job developer and job seeker (brochures, resumes, profiles and materials), planning job seeker involvement and decision making, assistance with disclosure and accommodations requests, networking, development of skills for outreach and interactions with employers to explore their needs, as well as conducting community research including labor market information, range of employers in the area and information on specific employers or industries. d) Workplace and related supports: job analysis, starting the job, implementing support plans, involvement in usual employer training, systematic instruction, natural supports, social inclusion, fading, positive behavioral supports, ongoing supports and funding, access to resources needed for long-term employment, opportunity for career advancement, transportation planning, and ensuring work is well integrated into life activities and supports.
+An Employment Specialist also acting as a Service Supervisor must have a Bachelor's Degree.

+Employment Specialists will have specialized training and demonstrated competency in all of the following areas:

+- a) Application of core values and principles in delivery of employment services: rights, history, legislation, best practice and professionalism. - b) Individualized assessment and employment/career planning: assess strengths, skills, interests, situational assessment, career exploration, support plan, stakeholder involvement, work impact on benefits, accommodation plan, and transition to work models. - c) Community research and job development: knowledge to prepare marketing approaches and materials for job developer and job seeker (brochures, resumes, profiles and materials), planning job seeker involvement and decision making, assistance with disclosure and accommodations requests, networking, development of skills for outreach and interactions with employers to explore their needs, as well as conducting community research including labor market information, range of employers in the area and information on specific employers or industries.

+d) Workplace and related supports: job analysis, starting the job, implementing support plans, involvement in usual employer training, systematic instruction, natural supports, social inclusion, fading, positive behavioral supports, ongoing supports and funding, access to resources needed for long-term employment, opportunity for career advancement, transportation planning, and ensuring work is well integrated into life activities and supports.
 Employment Specialists are required to complete specialized training in implementing the DCP pathway within the first two years of hire.
 Specialized training may be completed by completing an Association of Community Rehabilitation Educators (ACRE) certified Customized Employment curricula.
+Job Coaches must have the knowledge and competency to provide quality employment services to job seekers with I/DD in maintaining competitive integrated employment.
+The Job Coach will have specialized training and demonstrated competency in the following areas: a) Application of core values and principles in delivery of employment services: rights, history, legislation, best practices and professionalism. b) Workplace and related supports: implementing support plans, involvement in usual employer training, systematic instruction, natural supports, social inclusion, fading, positive behavioral supports, opportunity for career advancement, and tasks associated with best practices in how to deliver IES.
+Job Coaches are required to complete training in Customized first two years of providing job-coaching services.